joelewis101/deep_sequencing/readme.md

 - `scripts/model-amr.R` fits and saves the models - the latter scripts need these outputs to run
-- `scripts/model-amr-diagnostics-GP.qmd` pulls and plots
+- `scripts/model-amr-diagnostics-GP.qmd` pulls and plots diagnostics
 - `scripts/building-correlated-random-eff-mod.qmd` outlines the AMR model and the results from it
 - `scripts/resistome.qmd` is a description of the dataset and outputs of the models